Designer Spotlight: Kitchen Layout Gets A Major Red Update

 The hutch on the far wall dining area are glass door cabinets stacked on top of open shelf cabinets with finish molding.
 The bottom cabinets are our standard two-door 12” deep wall cabinets finished with tapered leg support accents.

-Lastly, the bathroom/mudroom has plenty of tall wall cabinetry for plenty of storage around the stackable LG Washer and Steam Dryer in the Wild Cherry Red color.
+Lastly, the bathroom/mudroom has plenty of tall wall cabinetry for storage around the stackable LG Washer and Steam Dryer in the Wild Cherry Red color.
 There is also a sink and small vanity to the left of the washer/dryer space.

 Heather was extremely excited during the design process and especially loved our 3D view of her kitchen.
 The design only took a couple of weeks from our first conversation to the final packet and she could barely contain her excitement to place her order.
 She loves her new kitchen and has already started to enjoy entertaining and cooking in her new space.
-I had such a great time designing such a unique space and am proud that she loves it just as much as I loved working with her.
+I had a great time designing such a unique space and feel proud that she loves it just as much as I loved working with her.